Bio::Tools::StateMachine

 the new state.
 Otherwise, it returns undef.

-This method must be implemented as AbstractStateMachine does not
+must be implemented as AbstractStateMachine does not

 define it (and in fact will throw a NotImplemented exception if you